• Mental Health

 Abstract thinking isn’t just a fancy term for “thinking outside the box.”
 Instead, it’s a specific mindset that makes a person better at problem solving and creative thinking.
 Abstract thinking is a tool that we use in order to approach and resolve issues, while understanding new concepts in our day to day lives.

-Would you like to try therapy?
-In therapy, you can explore different ways of thinking!
-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Complete a brief questionnaire and get matched with the right therapist for you.
+Therapy can help you bring into alignment thoughts, feelings, and behaviors.
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Take a free online assessment and get matched with the right therapist for you.

 What Is Abstract Thinking?